pt9999/fixlang-minilib-common/docs/Minilib.Testing.UnitTest.md

 Type: `Std::Array Minilib.Testing.UnitTest::TestCase -> Minilib.Testing.UnitTest::TestCase`

 Executes all test cases and treat the results as one test case.
+It is used to run all test cases in a single test case.

+##### Parameters

+- `tests`: an array of test cases.

+Returns a test case that will execute all test cases.

 ### namespace Minilib.Testing.UnitTest::TestCase